Creamy Pina Colada Pineapple Popsicles

 Instructions

 • Place pineapple popsicle molds (or standard popsicle molds) on top of a baking tray for easy transferring and pour the pineapple mixture evenly into the molds, leaving a little space at the top for expansion.
-Place the molds in the freezer for 2 to 3 hours, or until the bars are completely frozen.
+Place the molds in the freezer for 3 to 4 hours, or until the bars are completely frozen.

-• Once frozen, carefully remove the popsicles from the molds and serve
+• Once frozen, carefully remove the popsicles from the molds and serve.

 Notes